 Rule 404.
-Character evidence; crimes or other acts
+Character evidence, crimes or other acts

-- (a) Character Evidence.
+(a) Character Evidence.

-- (1) Prohibited Uses.
+(1) Prohibited Uses.
 Evidence of a person's character or character trait is not admissible to prove that on a particular occasion the person acted in accordance with the character or trait.

-- (2) Exceptions for an Accused or Victim
+(2) Exceptions for an Accused or Victim

-- (A) The accused may offer evidence of the accused's pertinent trait and, if the evidence is admitted, the prosecution may offer evidence to rebut it.
+(A) The accused may offer evidence of the accused's pertinent trait and, if the evidence is admitted, the prosecution may offer evidence to rebut it.
 General military character is not a pertinent trait for the purposes of showing the probability of innocence of the accused for the following offenses under the UCMJ:

-- (i) Articles 120-123a:
+(i) Article 105;

-- (ii) Articles 125-127;
+- (ii) Articles 120-122;

-- (iii) Articles 129-132;
+- (iii) Articles 123a-124;

+- (iv) Articles 126-127;

+- (v) Articles 129-131;

-- (iv) Any other offense in which evidence of general military character of the accused is not relevant to any element of an offense for which the accused has been charged; or
+(vi) Any other offense in which evidence of general military character of the accused is not relevant to any element of an offense for which the accused has been charged; or

-- (v) An attempt or conspiracy to commit one of the above offenses.
+(vii) An attempt or conspiracy to commit one of the above offenses.

-- (B) Subject to the limitations in Mil.
+(B) Subject to the limitations in Mil.
 R. Evid.
 412, the accused may offer evidence of an alleged victim's pertinent trait, and if the evidence is admitted, the prosecution may:

-- (i) offer evidence to rebut it; and
+(i) offer evidence to rebut it; and

-- (ii) offer evidence of the accused's same trait; and - (C) in a homicide or assault case, the prosecution may offer evidence of the alleged victim's trait of peacefulness to rebut evidence that the victim was the first aggressor. - (3) Exceptions for a Witness.
-Evidence of a witness's character may be admitted under Mil R. Evid.
-607, 608, and 609. - (b) Crimes, Wrongs, or Other Acts. - (1) Prohibited Uses.
-Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character. - (2) Permitted Uses; Notice.
+(ii) offer evidence of the accused's same trait; and

+(C) in a homicide or assault case, the prosecution may offer evidence of the alleged victim's trait of peacefulness to rebut evidence that the victim was the first aggressor.

+(3) Exceptions for a Witness.
+Evidence of a witness' character may be admitted under Mil R. Evid.
+607, 608, and 609.

+(b) Crimes, Wrongs, or Other Acts.

+(1) Prohibited Uses.
+Evidence of a crime, wrong, or other act is not admissible to prove a person's character in order to show that on a particular occasion the person acted in accordance with the character.

+(2) Permitted Uses; Notice.
 This evidence may be admissible for another purpose, such as proving motive, opportunity, intent, preparation, plan, knowledge, identity, absence of mistake, or lack of accident.
-On request by the accused, the prosecution must: - (A) provide reasonable notice of the general nature of any such evidence that the prosecution intends to offer at trial; and - (B) do so before trial or during trial if the military judge, for good cause, excuses lack of pretrial notice.
+On request by the accused, the prosecution must:

+(A) provide reasonable notice of the general nature of any such evidence that the prosecution intends to offer at trial; and

+(B) do so before trial - or during trial if the military judge, for good cause, excuses lack of pre-trial notice.